shtukaresearch/ethswarm-deployments/tests/TEST_SUMMARY.md

 - ✓ Tests relative custom root converted to absolute

 ### 6. Exceptions (`test_exceptions.py`)
-- ✓ Tests DeploymentError base exception
+- ✓ Tests CacheNotFoundError catchable as FileNotFoundError
-- ✓ Tests CacheNotFoundError inherits from both DeploymentError and FileNotFoundError
+- ✓ Tests CacheNotFoundError catchable as DeploymentError
-- ✓ Tests NetworkNotFoundError inherits from DeploymentError and ValueError
+- ✓ Tests NetworkNotFoundError catchable as ValueError
-- ✓ Tests VersionNotFoundError inherits from DeploymentError and ValueError
+- ✓ Tests VersionNotFoundError catchable as ValueError
-- ✓ Tests ContractNotFoundError inherits from DeploymentError and ValueError
+- ✓ Tests ContractNotFoundError catchable as ValueError
-- ✓ Tests EventNotFoundError inherits from DeploymentError and ValueError
+- ✓ Tests EventNotFoundError catchable as ValueError
-- ✓ Tests exceptions catchable as their base types
+- ✓ Tests all custom exceptions catchable as DeploymentError
-- ✓ Tests exception message formats per specification
+- ✓ Tests all exceptions accept string messages
-- ✓ Tests exception creation with various message types
+- ✓ Tests all exceptions accept empty messages

+**Note**: Exception inheritance hierarchy is validated by catching behavior tests.
+Exception message formats are not tested as messages are for human debugging, not part of the API contract.

 ## Integration Tests (3 test modules, ~60 test cases)